-- 6. [10%] Determine whether the velocities and $t_0$ set for the three reflectors are correctly determined by the peaks in the semblance plot.
-From the plots, describe the velocity resolution (width of velocity peaks) varies with $t_0$ and velocity. - 7.
+- b) From semblance plots, describe the velocity resolution (width of velocity peaks) varies with $t_0$ and velocity.
+For which reflections the velocity can be determined most accurately?
+Again using computer mouse, estimate the errors in stacking-velocities values. - 7.
 [20%] Run model1.m again and pick two points to make a dipping reflecting boundary close to the depth of the middle reflector in the preceding test.
 Plot the common-midpoint gather.
-How does it differ from the horizontal-reflector case?
-Is it shifted up-dip or down-dip (or not shifted)?
-What happens if the dip is changed?
+Answer the following questions: - a) Is the shape of the reflection symmetric?
+Is it visibly different from the horizontal-reflector case? - b) Is the apex of the reflection hyperbola shifted up-dip as it was for commonshot recording in Lab 5?
+Can you explain why it is shifted or not?